akarlinsky/world_mortality/README.md

 ### South Africa (weekly)
-South Africa Medical Research Council (SARMC): https://www.samrc.ac.za/reports/report-weekly-deaths-south-africa
+South Africa Medical Research Council (SAMRC): https://www.samrc.ac.za/reports/report-weekly-deaths-south-africa

+South African data is provided in an Epidemiological Week format, which run from Sunday to Saturday.

 SAMRC does not publish weekly data for years before 2020.
-Instead, the 2018--2019 data were used by SAMRC to forecast expected weekly mortality using the Excel `forecast` function.
+Instead, the 2018--2019 data were used by SAMRC to forecast expected weekly mortality using the Excel `Holt-Winters` time series forecasting method in Excel function.
 We provide this forecast here as if it were the 2019 data, to make it easier for the analysis scripts.

+For additional details, refer to SAMRC (2021): METHODOLOGICAL NOTE: PREDICTED NUMBERS OF DEATHS BY EPI-WEEK FOR SOUTH AFRICA IN 2020 AND 2021, available at: https://www.samrc.ac.za/sites/default/files/files/2021-01-24/Methodological%20Note%20on%20Predicted%20Weekly%20Deaths%2020_Jan_2021.pdf

 ### Taiwan (monthly)